rekluzlabs/vaultcuisine/README.md

 <!-- ![screenshot placeholder](docs/screenshot-1.png) -->
 Why VaultCuisine

-Recipe boxes, cookbook margins, and grandma's handwriting shouldn't have to live only on paper — but most "recipe scanner" apps ship your photos to a server to do the work.
+Recipe boxes, cookbook margins, and grandma's handwriting shouldn't have to live only on paper, but it seems that most "recipe scanner" apps ship your photos to a server to do the work.
 VaultCuisine doesn't.
 Scanning, text recognition, and recipe structuring all run locally on your phone.

 Features